cainhurst87/RGBA-Color-Picker/README.md

-Mini Project - RGBA Color Picker

-Color picker site made as an exercise to learn JavaScript, so please excuse how uninteresting it may be.
+RGBA Color Picker made as an exercise to learn JavaScript, so please excuse how uninteresting it may be :)